pak21/election2019/README.md

 ## Grand coalition analysis

-Two scripts here to support a blog post I'm about to write:
+Two scripts here to support a [blog post I've written](https://jorallan.dreamwidth.org/6644.html):

 * `bbc-scraper.py`: scrape the 2019 results from the BBC website and stick them in an SQL database.